Best Of Roundup

 Free (open source)

 Best for: Research teams and ML engineers who want to systematically optimize prompts rather than hand-tune them.
 Production systems where you need to squeeze maximum performance from a specific model on a specific task.
+Teams managing cost across multiple models who want automated model selection.

 Caveat: Steep learning curve.
 The programming model is unfamiliar even to experienced developers.
 You need labeled examples to optimize against, which means DSPy works best when you can clearly define "good" output.
 The mental shift from "write a prompt" to "define a metric and optimize" takes time to internalize.